 Cardno Emerging Markets USA, Ltd. (Cardno)

-candidate for the anticipated USAID Papua New Guinea (PNG)/ Solomon Island Forest Governance opportunity.
-This program is anticipated to span five years and is currently valued at $10-25 Million USD.
+for the anticipated USAID Papua New Guinea (PNG)/ Solomon Island Forest Governance opportunity.
+This program is anticipated to span five years and is currently valued at $10-25 Million.
 This sustainable landscapes program seeks to address the drivers of deforestation and forest degradation, unsustainable forest and land management, the lack of data to inform forest and land management decisions, and the lack of participatory land use planning and livelihood opportunities for forest-dependent communities.
-Role
+Role:

 Equal Opportunity statement for U.S. based applicants:

-- Master’s degree in natural resource management, environmental governance, sustainable landscapes, or other relevant field; a Bachelor’s degree in a relevant field and 5 additional years of relevant experience;
+- At least a Master’s degree in forestry, natural resource management, sustainable landscapes or a Bachelor’s degree in a relevant field and 5 additional years of relevant experience;

-- Minimum 10 years of experience implementing complex environmental governance, sustainable landscape/forest management, and deforestation/degradation projects in developing countries, of which five years was overseas in a senior leadership capacity of a project that involved managing a team;
+- Minimum 10 years of experience implementing complex forest governance, sustainable landscape/forest management, and deforestation/degradation projects in developing countries, of which five years was overseas in a senior leadership role of a project that included managing a team;

 - Extensive experience in the Pacific Islands required, experience in PNG and the Solomon Islands preferred;